20 Liters Program Report – May 2018

 In May, Water Project volunteers sifted and washed sand.
 This allowed them to distributed 28 Slow Sand filters to households in the Gashora sector, primarily in Biryogo cell.
 Also, volunteers prepared sand to be used in the coming months.

 In addition, volunteers built three Rain Water Harvest Systems on churches in Gashora and Mwogo.
 These systems were not part of the original plan.
 But we thank God for the contributions from local communities that made these additional systems possible.

-During May, home visits were performed in all sectors where the Water Project operates, to ensure filters were working with the rain and to encourage recipients to filter water for their neighbors.
-In total 244 homes were visited.
+Finally, volunteers conducted home visits in all sectors where the Water Project operates, to ensure filters were working with the rain and to encourage recipients to filter water for their neighbors.
+In total, volunteers visited 244 homes.
 In addition, project volunteers visited many of our SAM2 Community Filters to conduct general maintenance and small repairs.
-Finally, three Rain Water Harvest Systems were installed on churches in Gashora and Mwogo sectors.
-These systems were not originally planned, but we thank God for the contributions from local communities which allowed the program to save money and be able to provide additional systems to serve the community.

 On Wednesday May, 9th, the Water Project launched in the Rilima Sector of Rwanda.
 To mark the occasion, the community hosted a Walk for Water.
 The walk drew together hundreds of residents of Nyabagendwa village, World Relief-Rwanda staff, members of the local church, local government leaders, Ministry of Health officials, representatives from the Church Network Committee, community based health workers, and volunteers of the Water Project.